DevoInc/python-mlmodelmanager-client/docs/source/user_guide/downloaders.rst

 that receive a `model`, perform an action to store it and returns some kind of identification of the action performed.

-:class:`Downloader <devo_ml.modelmanager.downloader.Downloader>` is an
+:class:`Downloader <devo_ml.modelmanager.downloader.Downloader>` is an interface
-interface to downloaders the enforce you that the instance of the class are callables the type
+for downloaders that forces you to make instances of the class callable of type :const:`DownloaderCallable <devo_ml.modelmanager.downloader.DownloaderCallable>`.
-:const:`DownloaderCallable <devo_ml.modelmanager.downloader.DownloaderCallable>`.
-You need to implement the `__call__` method when inherit from it.
+You need to implement the `__call__` method when you inherit from it.

 File System Downloader